ruimoliveira/citra/ESOF-docs/Assignment 5.md

 ##**Link to pull request**
-Sadly, due to time constraints, this segment of the assignment was deliberatly skipped.
+Sadly, due to time constraints, this segment of the assignment was deliberately skipped.
 While the implementation is indeed "simple", it requires knowledge on how to use the QT interface creator.
 With more pressing subjects at hand, this was deemed lower priority, and thus was not completed in time.

 **Group:**